muratk3n/thirdwave/en/2018/12/linc-bi.md

 List* was idolizing a capitalist after all, who purportedly saved Jews, film made black-and-white to make it more "genuine".
 Is this art?
 Going to whichever direction the wind blows?
-Or maybe he is saying I'm the m..f..ing wind up in this m...f..ka G. Hey I respect that.
+Or maybe he is saying I'm the m..f..ing wind up in this m...f..ka.
+Hey I respect that.
 As long as we know he is peddling crack, not cotton candy.